rishiiih/Ecommerce-Follow-Along/README.md

 ✅ Hands-On with Authentication
 This milestone deepened understanding of token-based authentication and secure cookie storage, which are critical for building secure, authenticated applications.

+## Milestone 34 Progress ✅

+✅ Extracted JWT Token from Cookies
+Used the `req.cookies` object in Express to extract the JWT token sent by the client inside HTTP cookies.

+✅ Middleware for Token Validation
+Created a custom middleware function that uses `jwt.verify()` to validate the token.
+This helps ensure that only authenticated users can access protected routes.

+✅ Protected Routes Setup
+Applied the middleware to specific routes and pages to prevent unauthorized access.
+If the token is invalid or missing, the user is redirected or shown an error.

+✅ End-to-End Token Verification
+Successfully completed the cycle of authentication: generate → store → send → verify → protect! 🔄

+✅ Strengthened Authentication Flow
+This milestone enhances the security of your app by making sure that every page and route can only be accessed by logged-in users with valid tokens.

+🛠️ This milestone helped reinforce the importance of secure user sessions and request validation in modern web applications.